git/git.github.io/rev_news/drafts/edition-82.md

   Peff, alias Jeff King, announced on the mailing list that he is going to take a five months break from Git starting at the end of December.
-He is also steping down from Git's PLC (Project Leadership Committee), the entity that represents Git within [Software Freedom Conservancy](https://sfconservancy.org/).
+He is also stepping down from Git's PLC (Project Leadership Committee), the entity that represents Git within [Software Freedom Conservancy](https://sfconservancy.org/).

-  Peff has been involved in the project for 15 years, and has contributed a huge number of patches, and an enormous amount of reviews, support and discussions.
+  Peff has been involved in the project for 15 years and has contributed a huge number of patches as well as an enormous amount of reviews, support and discussions.

   He also used to maintain [git-scm.com](https://git-scm.com/), the main site of the project.
-It looks like Taylor Blau, who has been working at GitHub with Peff will take over maintaining this site.
+It looks like Taylor Blau, who has been working at GitHub with Peff, will take over maintaining this site.

   Along with others on the mailing list, let's thank Peff for his contributions to Git and Git Development Community!